 To spare you the same confusion that I had, there isn’t anything Italian about it other than its appearance.
 The Italiano is basically a hotdog smothered with avocado, creamy mayonnaise and tomato sauce.
 The resulting green, white and red stripes resemble the Italian flag.

 The ‘completo’ version is huge, and comes with all the trimmings and lashings of sauce.
 You can find it in cafés, pop-up stalls and fast-food outlets all over Santiago.
 We ate our fill in a café on Plaza de Armas, filled with locals watching the big football match between Santiago’s two biggest rivals.

 Visiting an Irish pub is usually the last thing we would recommend in a South American city.
 No offence intended of course; we have nothing against Ireland, in fact we love it.
 But we always prefer to try new experiences on the road, and we have plenty of Irish pubs at home in the UK.

 The Shamrock in Santiago, however, was different.
 It’s the only pub in the city that shows live screenings of TV shows like Game of Thrones.
 This solved our problem of how we were going to watch the season finale, as we were in the city when it premiered.

-Thrones is sadly no longer, alas.
-But the Shamrock will continue to screen major events, including US election debates and sports such as football, UFC, basketball, ice hockey and more.
-And should another TV show ever cause such fervour as GoT, then it will be on the schedule.
+Thrones of course came to an end, but the Shamrock continued screening major events, ranging from US election debates, to sports such as football, UFC, basketball, ice hockey and more.
+And should another TV show ever cause such fervour as GoT, the management team assure us it will be on their schedule.

 Things to do in Santiago: day trips